-Northumbria Police vetting backlog numbers hundreds of staff
+Northumbria Police: Hundreds of police and staff not vetted properly

 An inspection highlighted concerns over the vetting of personnel, which included 340 staff carrying out roles without the correct clearance.

-Highlighting issues around vetting staff workload, it also found those who no longer have clearance may still have had access to buildings and IT systems.
+Highlighting issues around vetting staff workload, it also found those who no longer had clearance may still have had access to buildings and IT systems.

 The force said work was under way to "address" the concerns raised.